BLCM/bl3mods/Aaron0000/Balands/README.md

 Allure - Removed damage penalty.

-Phaseflare - Lowered cooldown to 30 seconds.
+Phaseflare - Increased damage by 51%, owered cooldown to 30 seconds.
 Added a note to the skill description mentioning that Splash bonuses apply to this action skill and its augments.

-Glow Up - Lowered cooldown to 15 seconds.
+Glow Up - Increased damage by 55%, lowered cooldown to 15 seconds.

-Shooting Star (skill) - Made main orb damage match standard Phaseflare damage, lowered cooldown to 32 seconds.
+Shooting Star (skill) - Made main orb damage match Phaseflare damage, lowered cooldown to 32 seconds.

-Light Fantastic - Lowered cooldown to 34 seconds.
+Light Fantastic - Increased damage by 47%, lowered cooldown to 34 seconds.

 Expedite - No change.